JCWasmx86/Conquer/Codestyle.md

 ### C

 An .clang-format file is provided.
-Write with compatibility with POSIX in mind and try to avoid Windows API functions as much as possible in order to reduce the number of `#ifdef`s.
+Write with POSIX-compatibility in mind and try to avoid Windows API functions as much as possible in order to reduce the number of `#ifdef`s.

 Use PascalCase for structure names and camelCase for variable/function names.